BrushXue/OztekinGroup/README.md

 ## Install Anydesk & Teamviewer
 Download `.rpm` package and use `yum -y install <filename>`.

-**DO NOT** give administrator to regular users, unless the computer has only 1 user.
 ## Customization (Optional)
 All below are for non-root users.
 If you don't need a Windows-10 like desktop environment, skip this step.